Buttermilk Herb Rolls

 - 2 1/4 teaspoons instant yeast

-- 2 teaspoons fresh or freeze-dried thyme
+- 2 teaspoons fresh thyme, optional

 - 1 cup buttermilk